mdn/content/files/en-us/web/css/css_overflow/index.md

 - {{CSSxRef("-webkit-line-clamp")}}

 > [!NOTE]
-> The CSS overflow module level 4 introduces the `block-ellipsis`, `continue, `line-clamp`, and `max-lines` properties.
+> The CSS overflow module level 4 introduces the `block-ellipsis`, `continue`, `line-clamp`, and `max-lines` properties.
 These have not yet been implemented.

 ### Data types